 Cardiac testing in patients with chest pain was associated with increased downstream testing and treatment without a reduction in AMI admissions.

 Chest pain is the presenting symptom for approximately 6 million ED visits in the United States every year.
 Most of these patients do not have coronary ischemia, and current guidelines recommend further cardiac testing in appropriately selected patients.
 This recommendation results in a large number of stress tests or coronary computed tomography angiograms, but the clinical effectiveness of this approach is poorly validated.
 This study did not find a reduction in hard events with cardiac testing, but it did result in an increase in coronary angiography and revascularizations.
 Better risk assessment tools are needed to identify patients most likely to benefit from further cardiac imaging.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, Angina, Unstable, Chest Pain, Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Emergency Service, Hospital, Exercise Test, Myocardial Infarction, Myocardial Ischemia, Myocardial Revascularization, Percutaneous Coronary Intervention, Risk Assessment, Tomography, X-Ray Computed